ilyakb1/ExchangeRates/README.md

 ![picture](img/diagram.gif)
 #Decisions and assumptions
 To keep request rate under the limit and because we have multiple service nodes, worker process was introduced.
+Also worker will help if external service is offline.
+We can use existing data.

 ### Worker process - ExchangeRateDownloadService
 Read new rates from external api based on schedule and save exchange pairs into storage.
 Based on fixer: